nextensio/docs/content/en/Configurations/hosts/_index.md

 Every app is expected to have a valid URL in the tenant's domain, eg., appx.awesomecustomer.com and appy@awesomecustomer.com.
 A descriptive name can also be entered for the app.
 The rest of the configuration per app involves attributes.
-App attributes are used for routing based on a Route policy by providing the app attributes file as reference data for matching with user attributes.
+In the 'Expert' mode, app attributes are used for routing based on a Route policy by providing the app attributes file as reference data for matching with user attributes.
 Nextensio does routing by providing a way to differentiate multiple instances of the same app/service.
 The differentiation is done by prefixing a "route tag" to each app ID.
-So if the service appx.awesomecustomer.com is to be deployed in AWS and GCP and differentiated for routing control, the route tag "aws" can be used for AWS and "gcp" for GCP to yield aws.appx.awesomecustomer.com and gcp.appx.awesomecustomer.com.
+So if the application appx.awesomecustomer.com is to be deployed in AWS and GCP and differentiated for routing control, the route tag "aws" can be used for AWS and "gcp" for GCP to yield aws.appx.awesomecustomer.com and gcp.appx.awesomecustomer.com.
 The app attributes configuration would then create two routes called "aws" and "gcp" and configure attributes per route.
-So app attributes are actually configured per app route.
+So app attributes are actually configured per app route so that match criteria can be set per route.

 As mentioned earlier, it is also possible to perform access control per app, and this is achieved by having a special route called "deny".
 This route represents a blackhole and is never configured as a service in any AppGroup ID.
 If the Route policy evaluates to "deny", the user flow is dropped.

+In the 'Easy' mode, one has to define/create the routes (including the "deny" route) and then define rules per route.
+App attributes are not required/used in this mode.

-* When there is no routing or app access control for any app, the Route policy should evaluate to "" (a null string) by default.
+* When there is no routing or access control for any app, the Route policy should evaluate to "" (a null string) by default.
+No 'Easy' mode rule is required in this case.
-* When there is only app access control, the Route policy should evaluate to "deny" or "".
+* When there is only access control, the Route policy should evaluate to "deny" or "".
+In the 'Easy' mode, rules need to be defined for the "deny" route.
 * When there is just routing, the Route policy should evaluate to some route tag (depending on the app) or to "" (as a catch-all in case there is no match).
-There should therefore be at least one instance of the service without any route prefix configured on at least one AppGroup ID.
+There should ideally be at least one instance of the application without any route prefix configured on at least one AppGroup ID.
+In the 'Easy' mode, rules are required per route defined.
-* When there is routing and app access control for one or multiple apps in any combination, the Route policy should evaluate to a route tag, or to "deny" or to "".
-If the Route policy can evaluate to "", there must be at least one instance of the service without any route prefix configured on at least one AppGroup ID.
+* When there is routing and access control for one or multiple apps in any combination, the Route policy should evaluate to a route tag, or to "deny" or to "".
+If the Route policy can evaluate to "", there must be at least one instance of the application without any route prefix configured on at least one AppGroup ID.
+In the 'Easy' mode, rules are required per route including the "deny" route.

+App entries (just ID and name) are currently used to identify the URL domains of the tenant and hence are mandatory.
+App attributes are required only if they are to be used as reference data to a Route policy.
 Currently, a tenant has to identify the superset of attributes that may be required for all possible apps requiring routing or access control.
 However, only a subset of the attributes may be relevant for any specific app.
 We will go through some scenarios in detail below.

-App attributes are required only if they are to be used as reference data to a Route policy.
-App attributes can also be configured and maintained simply to provide a record for reference.
-App entries (just ID and name) are currently used to identify the URL domains of the tenant and hence are mandatory.

 Through this configuration editor, the following operations can be done:
 * add a new app with or without routes
-* delete a app with or without routes
+* delete an app with or without routes
-* add new app route(s) with attribute match values to an existing app
+* add new app route(s) with attribute match values to an existing app - ('Expert' mode only)
 * delete app route(s)
-* change any attribute value(s) for any app route(s)
+* change any attribute value(s) for any app route(s) - ('Expert' mode only)

 All the operations above should be safe, ie., they should not cause a conflict in a Route policy.
 Conflict here means reference to an attribute that does not exist or whose type is different from